Jon Morgan

 3. Profit Distribution

-One advantage of how LLCs operate is that they can choose how to distribute LLCs ' profits.
-Members who have voting rights get a share of the company's net business income, which could be in proportion to their membership interests.
+For my LLC, members who have voting rights get a share of the company's net business income, which is in proportion to their membership interests.

 4. Pass-Through Taxation